Fullaxx/sepulcher/README.md

 Symmetric encryption with a set of shared secret keys is a great way to mass-distribute encrypted files.
 There are many ways to generate key files, but in this example we are going to use keygen from CHAOSgen.
 This command will generate 1000 binary keys of 1000 random bytes each.
-You can use the methods described above to distribute a tarball of keys that will available for future encrypted communications.
+You can use the methods described above to distribute a tarball of keys that will be available for future encrypted communications.
 These keys will be fed to the scripts sym_encrypt.sh and sym_decrypt.sh to facilitate the symmetric encryption operations.
 ```
 mkdir keys